 2) kids can see the roots and carrots growing in the soil.

 You can also grow carrots in a regular garden container as well.
-Basically, the more room they have (width and depth), the larger the carrots can grow.
-And providing drainage is the best choice.
-Unless you like this jar idea.
+Basically, the more room they have (width and depth), the larger the carrots can grow so long as the soil is clay or compacted.
+And, providing drainage is the best choice.
+Unless you like this jar idea, of course.

 - Tall mason jar or food jar (1 litre / 30 ounce size)